The cast of Digimon Universe Appli Monsters. Work in progress.

 - Unrealistic Black Hole: His deadliest attack is opening his chest and sucking his opponents up like one, shrinking them down to nothingness in the process.

 Seven Appmon with special data.
 When all of their chips are placed on the Seven Code Pad, they form a powerful Appmon that can take down Leviathan.

 - Brought to You by the Letter "S": Their orbs are paired with a code letter from a seven-letter code word.

 - Living MacGuffin: They are all needed to open the gate to the Dark Web.

 RopuremonThe first of the Seven Codes to appear, he represents role-playing games.

 - Charisma: To the point that people for some reason don't mind when he breaks into their houses to get stuff.

-- The Hero: Based on one.
+- The Hero: Based on a generic RPG protagonist.